 I’m referring to copyright law and other intellectual property laws regarding publishing other people’s content on your website.

-You use a Guest Blogger Agreement to acquire those legal rights from the guest writer/author.
+You use a Guest Blogger Agreement to acquire those legal rights from the guest writer/author under the copyright rules.

 With this agreement, the guest blogger gives you all the legal rights and ownership of the content they produced, so you can use it as you wish.